Veriqloud/kiwi_doc/src/electronics/fpga/ddr4.md

 This module instantiates AXI Clock Converter IP of Xilinx.
 Post description is in Xilinx datasheet.

 ### axi_virtual_controller_wrapper.v
 This module instantiates AXI virtual Fifo Controller IP of Xilinx.
-Post description is in Xilinx datasheet.There are 3 optional ports for monitoring
+Post description is in Xilinx datasheet.There are 3 optional ports for monitoring.

 |Signals name         |Interface |Dir |Init status |Description
 |---------------------|----------|----|------------|-----------
 |counter_read[47:0]   |-         |O   |-           |number of read out of DDR AXI